Scott Smith, AP reporter in Venezuela, dies at 50

 A common love of music — he played trumpet in several bands — endeared him to Hugo Méndez, a taxi driver the AP hired to pick Smith up at the airport upon his arrival in Caracas.
 Méndez was listening to jazz and Smith took note.

-“Miles Davis?” was about all Méndez could understand of Smith’s clunky Spanish.
+“Miles Davis?” was about all Méndez could understand of Smith’s then-rusty Spanish.
 Despite the language barrier, within a few hours the two were eating pork rinds and greasy soup at a food stall in one of Caracas’ toughest neighborhoods — Smith betraying none of the nervousness he surely felt in what was then dubbed the world’s most violent city.
 Over time, he’d develop a deep affection for his new home.

 “I thought to myself, this gringo is crazy,” remembers Méndez.
 “I knew right away we were going to be buddies, but I never thought he’d end up becoming my brother.”